utopia-foss/utopia/doc/usage/eval/plotting.rst

 Recommended plot function signature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The recommended way of implementing a plot function makes use of both the :ref:`plot helper framework <external_plot_creator_plot_helper>` and the :ref:`data transformation framework <external_plot_creator_DAG_support>`.
+The recommended way of implementing a plot function makes use of both the :ref:`plot helper framework <pyplot_plot_creator_plot_helper>` and the :ref:`data transformation framework <pyplot_plot_creator_DAG_support>`.

 When using the data transformation framework, the data selection is taken care of by that framework, moving the data selection procedure to the plot configuration.
 In the plot function, one can specify which tags are required by the plot function; the framework will then make sure that these results are computed.
 In the following example, two tags called ``x`` and ``y`` are required, which are then fed directly to the plot function.

-Importantly, such a plot function can be **averse to any creator**, because it is compatible not only with the :py:class:`~utopya.plotting.ExternalPlotCreator` but also with all its specializations.
+Importantly, such a plot function can be **averse to any creator**, because it is compatible not only with the :py:class:`~utopya.eval.plotcreators.PyPlotCreator` but also with all its specializations.
 This makes it very flexible in its usage, serving solely as the bridge between data and visualization.

 .. code-block:: python

-    from utopya.plotting import is_plot_func, PlotHelper
+    from utopya.eval import is_plot_func, PlotHelper

     @is_plot_func(use_dag=True, required_dag_tags=('x', 'y'))
     def my_plot(*, data: dict, hlpr: PlotHelper, **plot_kwargs):